RhinoSecurityLabs/ccat/README.md

 Below is an example scenario to demonstrate the usage of CCAT.

 Starting with compromised AWS credentials, the attacker enumerates and explores ECR repositories.
-Then, the attack found that they use NGINX image and pulled that image from ECR.
-Furthermore, the attacker created a reverse shell backdoor into the target image.
-Finally, the attacker pushed the backdoored image to ECR.
+Then, the attacker found that they use NGINX Docker image and pulled that Docker image from ECR.
+Furthermore, the attacker creates a reverse shell backdoor into the target Docker image.
+Finally, the attacker pushes the backdoored Docker image to ECR.

 #### Exploitation Route:
 ![CCAT Scenario Diagram](/docs/images/ccat_scenario_diagram.png)